 - Magic tricks packs by Marvin Magic!

-We stumbled upon this Rome shopping street accidentally after many hours and days of searching long and hard for affordable or cheap leather handbags and shoes.
+We stumbled upon this Rome shopping street accidentally, after many hours and days of searching long and hard for affordable or cheap leather handbags in Rome.
 (We didn’t find a Rome leather market anywhere, despite searching high and low.)

-It was our BEST find of the week, definitely the best leather shops in Rome that we saw, and we can’t wait to go back.
+This spot has the best leather shops in Rome for leather handbags and leather products that we found, and we can’t wait to go back.
 If you are planning to buy leather goods in Rome too, don’t miss a visit to this street.

-- Leather bags, of all shapes and sizes
+- Leather bags in Rome, of all shapes and sizes

 - Leather gloves